AckerlyXu/heima/articles/sql-database/sql-database-long-term-retention.md

 * You then configure a retention policy for any database.
 The policy causes the weekly full database backups be copied to the Recovery Services vault and retained for the specified retention period (up to 10 years).
 * You can then restore from any of these backups to a new database in any server in the subscription.
 The copy is performed by Azure storage from existing backups and has no performance impact on the existing database.

-> [AZURE.TIP]
+> [!TIP]
-> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery using the Azure portal](/documentation/articles/sql-database-get-started-backup-recovery/), or [Get Started with Backup and Restore for Data Protection and Recovery using PowerShell](/documentation/articles/sql-database-get-started-backup-recovery-powershell/)
+> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery using the Azure portal](./sql-database-get-started-backup-recovery.md), or [Get Started with Backup and Restore for Data Protection and Recovery using PowerShell](./sql-database-get-started-backup-recovery-powershell.md)

 ## How do I enable long-term backup retention?